luontola/tdd-mooc/data/exercises.md

 | 📖 | [Chapter 6: To infinity and beyond](/6-afterword) | 5 min | <input type="checkbox"> |

-TODO: store the decision in local storage, avoid having to click the checkbox every time when entering this page

 <tdd-decision>

 # Exercise 1: Tetris